 Today, branding is all about storytelling and relating.

-Most of the buyers procrastinate on their decision of buying for multiple reasons.
-One of them being not sure about the purchase, high cost or just habitual procrastinating of ordering it later.
+Most buyers procrastinate on their decision to buy for multiple reasons.
+One of them is not sure about the purchase, high cost, or just habitual procrastinating of ordering it later.

-You need to help your prospective buyers get over this habit and take the decision rightaway.
+You need to help your prospective buyers get over this habit and make the decision right away.

-For example, you can set a timer on your sale stating that the prices wil be down only for this particular time.
+For example, you can set a timer on your sale stating that the prices will be down only for this particular time.

-Or you can also tell there is only the limited stocks available for the product to the must buy immediately before all get sold out.
+Or you can also tell there are only limited stocks available for the product to the must buy immediately before all get sold out.

-Readers or the audience identifies and rewards the authenticity in a brand or content when they see it.
+Readers or the audience identify and rewards the authenticity of a brand or content when they see it.

 It helps them develop trust even more.
-Authenticity with the blog also means the consistency of the content, and upholding promise to show up.
+Authenticity with the blog also means the consistency of the content and upholding the promise to show up.

 People get the message that you want to impart to the world regularly, so they get used to you.

-The most powerful weapon in the pursasation has to be authority.
+The most powerful weapon in the pulsation has to be an authority.
 It allows the creator to empower their audience in the direction that helps them.

-Authority makes you more credible to the people allowing your influence to the audience on a bigger scale.
+Authority makes you more credible to the people allowing you to influence the audience on a bigger scale.

-It comes with the responsibility of maintaining the promised quality and content that helps/entertain or engage your consumers.
+It comes with the responsibility of maintaining the promised quality and content that helps/entertain or engages your consumers.

-Crediblity and Authority are inter-connected or you can even consider the credibility of the predecessor of the authority.
+Credibility and Authority are inter-connected, or you can even consider the credibility of the predecessor of the authority.

-Unless you are convincing and trustworthy for your audience, they won’t be moved by your content.
+Unless you are convinced and trustworthy for your audience, they won’t be moved by your content.

-It also builds through consistency and authenticity over the time.
-Make sure the content is focused to resolve problems for your readers.
+It also builds through consistency and authenticity over time.
+Make sure the content is focused on resolving problems for your readers.

 You should always remember that attention is the “currency” of the internet.
-The more you have it, the larger you grow, the faster you grow.
+The more you have it, the larger you grow and the faster you grow.

-And when you get the attention, you need to make sure to do the best with it, otherwise you’ll just lose opportunities.
+And when you get attention, you need to make sure to do your best with it.
+Otherwise, you’ll just lose opportunities.

 You need to reciprocate the value with something better than the time people are investing in you.

 Don’t hook them up or try to get in with the instant moment.
-Respect that time and provide them the content they look for or better, surprise them with value they got within these few minutes.
+Respect that time and provide them with the content they are looking for or, better, surprise them with the value they got within these few minutes.

-Provide your best content for free to grow your blog hundredfolds, eventually your business as well.
+Provide your best content for free to grow your blog a hundredfold and, eventually, your business as well.